GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Description

-Your **objective** is to explore the Firebase Genkit Monitoring and understand the application's performance and execution.
+Explore the Firebase Genkit Monitoring and understand the application's performance and execution.
 Navigate to the Genkit monitoring dashboard by selecting "Genkit" in the left-side panel under "AI" product categoty.

 1. **Assess overall health**: Based on this high-level view, what potential areas look like they might need attention?
 1. **Inspect by feature**: Identify individual GenAI _features_ in the app.
-1. **Find the critical path**: Isolate the feature handling core user interactions.
+1. **Find the critical path**: Isolate the feature that handles core user interactions.
 Analyze its metrics.
    - How healthy is this feature?
    - Where might bottlenecks exist?
 1. **Inspect individual requests**: Interact with the app to generate a fresh trace.